Classification of Students

 - Students on academic probation are not eligible to participate on a DeSales University intercollegiate sports team.

-- Students will be strongly encouraged to reduce their course load to four courses during any probationary period.
+- Students will be strongly encouraged to reduce their course load to 12 credits (four courses) during any probationary period.

 - Students on academic probation are strongly encouraged to consult with their academic advisor on a monthly basis during any period of probation.
 Failure to consult with the advisor will be a major criterion for determining grounds for dismissal.
 Advisors will review students’ academic progress and at the same time provide assistance in academic or related matters to help students return to acceptable academic standing.

 - Probationary students will be restored to good academic standing if, at the end of the probationary semester or next summer session, they meet the standards indicated above.
 Such students may also take Summer Session courses at DeSales University and be restored to acceptable academic standing before the probationary semester begins if they meet the same standards.